-PERFORMANCE DISSERTATION The dissertation committee membership Opera Studio.
-(12 credits minimum) p for this DMA should include both the studio teacher and the Director of the M aryland MUSP 899 MUSP 899 Doctoral Dissertation Research Doctoral Dissertation Research 6 cr.
+The following to be taken are a definission to candidate y.
+TATION (12 credits minimum) nembership for this DMA should include both the studio teacher and the Director of the Maryland MUSP 899 MUSP 899 Doctoral Dissertation Research Doctoral Dissertation Research 6 cr.
 6 cr. will consist of: 1.
-Selected major and minor scal 2.
-Cadences in all keys (I-IV-V able in difficulty to a movement from a Haydn piano sonata or a Beethoven sona waltz, or mazurka, etc. Students who do not pass will be expect preliminary exams. ted to take the Piano Class for Singers.
-This requirement must be met prior to ta king the One year each of French ed of all music students) (required of all voice students) astitute examinations (for non-native English speaking students) GermanItalianEnglishItalianFrench of study per and signed certification form in Student Services Office Completed in the 4 th to 6 th semesters Pass School of Music preliminary examples divisional preliminary examples divisiona ary examinations minations Write abstract of dissertation (t t two weeks of the semester in which you plan to graduate o be filed with Graduate School with the final submission) roject scholarly paper and signed certification form in Student Services Office
+Selected major and r 2.
+Cadences in all keys 3.
+A prepared solo wor as op.
+49, a Chopin will be expected to take a piano proficiency exam at the start of the minor scales, 3-4 octaves (student should be able to play any scalar (I-IV-V 7 -I) k comparable in difficulty to a movement from a Haydn piano so nocturne, waltz, or mazurka, etc. g/aria selections (piano part). ale) l be expected to take the Piano Class for Singers.
+This requireme ent must be met prior to taking the Piano Proficiency examples TOEFL & Maryland One year each of Advanced diction con Completed in the 2 nd to 4 th s control of all music students) amination (required of all voice students) amination (required of all voice students) English Institute examinations (for non-native English speaking students) Select an advisor in t he 2 nd semester holarly paper and signed certification form in Student Services (Office Pass School of Music Pass divisional prelir Apply for candidacy Appoint dissertation Write prospectus preliminary examinations minary examinations Apply for a diplomaWrite abstract of diss ester of study (graduation deadlines) within first two weeks of the semester in which you plan to graduertation (to be filed with Graduate School with the final submiss ormance project scholarly paper and signed certification form in retation option only) sion)